awolverp/cachebox/README.md

 - Thread-safe operations
 - Useful memory management methods

-Supports initialization with optional initial data and capacity, and provides dictionary-like access with additional cache-specific operations.
+Supports initialization with optional initial data and capacity and provides dictionary-like access with additional cache-specific operations.

 > [!TIP]\
 > Differs from standard `dict` by:
-> - it is thread-safe and unordered, while dict isn't thread-safe and ordered (Python 3.6+).
+> - being thread-safe and unordered, while dict isn't thread-safe and ordered (Python 3.6+).
-> - it uses very lower memory than dict.
+> - using much less memory than dict.
-> - it supports useful and new methods for managing memory, while dict does not.
+> - supporting useful and new methods for managing memory, while dict does not.
-> - it does not support popitem, while dict does.
+> - **not supporting** `popitem()`, while dict does.
-> - You can limit the size of Cache, but you cannot for dict.
+> - an option to limit the size of `Cache` which dict doesn't support.

 |              | get   | insert  | delete | popitem |
 | ------------ | ----- | ------- | ------ | ------- |